 HEMP IS NOT MARIJUANA

 Hemp and marijuana are different varieties of the same plant species Cannabis sativa.
 The two varieties are also in the same plant family as beer hops.
-Hemp is non-psychoactive, whereas marijuana is psychoactive.
+Hemp is non-intoxicating, whereas marijuana is intoxicating.

 Hemp has low concentrations of THC, but high concentrations of CBD.
 Conversely, marijuana has high concentrations of THC and lower concentrations of CBD.

 CBD V THC

 CBD is cannabidiol.
 THC is tetrahydrocannabidiol.
 CBD is non-psychoactive.
 THC is psychoactive.
 CBD and THC are the two main cannabinoids naturally found in Cannabis varieties, like hemp and marijuana.